 Volunteers are so important to the work of Bore Place and form a large part of the onsite team.
 Our volunteers bring skills, knowledge and energy to make Bore Place a brilliant place to visit or stay, as well as working towards enhancing our natural environment.

 There are two regular groups that meet at Bore Place on a Monday and a Friday, and a twice-monthly group that works at Bough Beech nature reserve.
 If you're into wildlife and looking for a more ad-hoc way to get involved, perhaps you'd like to be one of our Citizen Scientists?
 Information about all of these groups is below, but don’t be afraid to get in touch if you have a different skillset or specific hard-earned experience that you would like to contribute – we are always open to ideas!

-Join our regular Monday group and work alongside our Ranger to help us improve habitats and increase wildlife at Bore Place.
+Join our regular Monday group and help us improve habitats and increase wildlife at Bore Place.
 The land at Bore Place is a rich learning resource for visiting schools and children.
 Our beautiful 500 acres include woodlands, meadows, hedgerows, ponds and streams so come and learn or share your own knowledge about habitat creation and management in a friendly and informal group.
 This group undertakes practical, hands-on tasks and meets at 10:00, finishing up around 14:00.

 Bough Beech Practical Conservation Group

 Nestled alongside Bore Place is Bough Beech Nature Reserve, which is maintained by a friendly team of volunteers who meet twice a month.
 Join the team to help keep the reserve as rich, biodiverse and beautiful as possible.
 The reservoir is a site of great ecological importance and home to some rare species – get hands-on and help us to keep their habitat healthy.